Taxon

 Medicinal/pharmaceutical: Native Americans used oil pressed from acorns to alleviate joint pain.

-Ethnobotanical uses: Acorns were an important food source for Native Americans in the tree's growing range.
+Ethnobotanical uses: Acorns are recorded as an important food source for various groups of American Indians in the tree's growing range.
+Acorns continue to be collected for food by a wide range of people.

 Description: White oak is a large, native tree with strong and durable wood, and the main source of wood for whiskey barrels.
 It has been described as having sweeter and more edible acorns than other oaks, although the acorns still need to be boiled to remove bitter tannins.
 This oak also makes a lovely shade tree.